xinge-ji/doc-ocr/README.md

 - Pipeline flow is OCR -> rules; output fields are defined by the matched template.
 - When rule extraction is incomplete, the API returns `422` with rule errors.
 - Template `fields` define types, descriptions, and constraints used during validation.
+- Table extraction will treat the first data row with only required fields as an anchor and merge following rows.

 ## Test